SpikeInterface/spikeinterface-gui/README.md

 In order to use this viewer you will need to know a bit of [spikeinterface](https://spikeinterface.readthedocs.io/)

-### Step 1 : extract waveforms
+### Step 1 : create and compute SortingAnalyzer

 You first need to is to get a `SortingAnalyzer` object with spikeinterface.

 See help [here](https://spikeinterface.readthedocs.io)

 Note that:
-  * not all waveform snippets are extracted (See `max_spikes_per_unit`) only some of them
-  * this step is cached to a folder or zarr (and can be reloaded)
-  * this step can be run in parallel (and so is quite fast)
-  * optionally some extensionn can be computed (principal_components, spike_amplitudes, correlograms, ..)
-    All extension will be rendered in an appropriated view.
+  * some extensions are mandatory (unit_location, templates, )
+  * some extension are optional
+  * the more extensions are computed the more view are displayed

 Example: